benjgorman/benjgorman.github.io/_posts/2015-08-16-openframeworks-pocketsphinx.md

 date: "2015-08-16"
 layout: post
 categories: notebook
+excerpt: "I wanted to make an openFrameworks app which used Pocketsphinx to do some automatic transcribing of audio files and provide output.
+In this tutorial I'll explain how I managed it."
 ---

 I wanted to make an openFrameworks app which used Pocketsphinx to do some automatic transcribing of audio files and provide output.
 In this tutorial I'll explain how I managed it.